ismailo1/project3/README.md

 Our sophisticated visuals provide profound insights:

+**By Selecting COUNTRY from Dropdown1**
 1. Immerse yourself in a Horizontal Bar Chart dynamically updating upon selecting a country, unveiling the top 10 highest-paying job titles in ascending order,
 2. Navigate through an interactive Map that evolves with country selection, offering a nuanced understanding of job title density and count globally,

+3.	**By Selecting JOB TITLE from Dropdown2**
-3. Immerse yourself in a Bar Chart dynamically updating upon selecting a job title, unveiling the top 10 highest-paying countries in ascending order,
+4. Immerse yourself in a Bar Chart dynamically updating upon selecting a job title, unveiling the top 10 highest-paying countries in ascending order,
-4. Immerse yourself in a Line Graph dynamically updating upon selecting a job title, unveiling the increase of salary level in percentage,
+5. Immerse yourself in a Line Graph dynamically updating upon selecting a job title, unveiling the increase of salary level in percentage,

+6.	**By Selecting EXPERIENCE LEVEL from Dropdown3**
-5. Explore a meticulously crafted Line Chart featuring salary against job title with individual salary dots,
+7. Explore a meticulously crafted Line Chart featuring salary against job title with individual salary dots,
-6. A line chart delineating the correlation between experience level and salary.
+8. A line chart delineating the correlation between experience level and salary.

 This initiative serves as your compass for well-informed decisions in hiring, job seeking, bootcamp considerations, and global HR strategies.